nealrichardson/httpcache/README.md

 ## Installing

-`httpcache` can be installed from CRAN with
+`httpcache` is not yet on CRAN.
+But when it is, it can be installed from CRAN with

     install.packages("httpcache")